markkong318/ehon-natsumatsuri/README.md

-# ehon
+# ehon player v1.0

-Game which is forked from `parcel-pixijs-quickstarter` and apply MVC
+Ehon player which is forked from `parcel-pixijs-quickstarter` and apply MVC

 ![img.png](img.png)